Baroque stoup Rome 1750

 €0.00

-Beautiful stoup with an embossed and chiseled silver plaque in the center depicting the Holy Family with a young St. John within a cast, chiseled, and fire-gilded bronze frame with other parts in silver and gilded repoussé copper.
-On the top there is a cast and chiseled silver dove of the Holy Spirit surmounted by a wreath of lilies.
-Bottom the holy water cup with two cherubs' heads on either side all in embossed silver.
+Beautiful stoup featuring an intricately embossed and expertly chiseled silver plaque at its center, depicting the Holy Family alongside a young St. John.
+This exquisite piece is elegantly framed by an ornate cast and chiseled fire-gilded bronze border, adorned with additional decorative elements crafted in silver and gilded repoussé copper.
+At the pinnacle, a finely sculpted cast and chiseled silver dove symbolizes the Holy Spirit, gloriously enveloped by a delicate wreath of lilies.

 Add To Cart